ddella/K3s-Cluster/README.md

 <a name="readme-top"></a>

 # K3s Cluster
 This tutorial will show how to set up a High Availability K3s Cluster on Bare-Metal or more precisely on eleven (11) VMs.
-All the VMs will be running Ubuntu 24.04 LTS on a single physical KVM node running, as you may have guessed, Ubuntu.
+All the VMs will be running Ubuntu 24.04 LTS on a single physical KVM node running, as you may have guessed, Ubuntu but this time version 22.04.

-Two nodes are used for load balancing the K3s API endpoint.
-I have choosen `Nginx`, but you could have used `HAProxy`, for the load balancing and `Keepalived` for the VIP.
+Two nodes are used for load balancing the K3s API endpoints.
+I have choosen `Nginx`, but you could have used `HAProxy`, for the load balancing.
+I will use `Keepalived` for the VIP between the `Nginx` servers.

 ## High Availibility
 There's two different approaches to setting up a highly available K3s cluster: